wafibismail/exploring-cpp/README.md

 - templates : when exported, we must make the implementation available to the compiler when the .h file is read
   - this means the .h file has to include the implementation
     - the client SHOULD NOT have to look at the code beyond the interface i.e. (the implementation)
+- in the book, Stack ADT is represented in:
+  - array
+  - list (code in my repo is for this one only)
+- in the book, Queue ADT is represented in:
+  - array / ring buffer
+    - keeping track of both head and tail to avoid having to shift elements